agbfm/wiiire/readme.md

 # wiiire

 We've all been there: standing in the shower daydreaming about your next pet project, with a vague idea of how it might look, but no real desire to put much effort into planning the interface - you can just figure it out as you go right?
-Alternatively, there _are_ plenty of tools that you could use to build a pixel-perfect prototype, or you could even drag some shapes around with your go-to diagramming software to hack together some wireframes.
+Alternatively, there _are_ plenty of tools that you could use to build a pixel-perfect prototype, or you could even drag some shapes around with your go-to diagramming software to hack together some wireframes, but these are just work arounds at the end of the day.
 If you find yourself in this state of limbo, then wiiire is probably for you.

 ## Where to start?